davidmfoley/isolate-react/docusaurus/docs/isolateHook/api.md

 Sets a context value used by the hook and executes the hook.

-Note that the hook will not be executed if it does not use the specified context).
+Note that the hook will not be executed if it does not use the specified context.

 ```javascript
 const NameContext = createContext('Zaphod')